-On the other hand, as an umbrella employee, your take home pay will be approximately 40-50%.
-This amount will be paid to you after tax, National Insurance contributions and a fee from your umbrella company.
+As an umbrella employee, your take-home pay will be less than the amount you could expect to earn when operating through a limited company.
+This amount will be paid to you after tax and National Insurance contributions have been deducted.
 You can see more details about the difference between limited and umbrella, including the pros and cons of each, in our guide.

 Calculating your take home pay